 SOC 303 Religion and Society (RP) (4 SH).
 A study of religious belief systems, organizations, and movements as they derive from and influence a social context.
 Attention is given to the debate about secularization and to the increased importance of evangelical Christianity and new religious movements.
-Prerequisite: One lower-level sociology or criminal justice studies course or permission of instructor.
-(Also listed as REL 177.)
+Prerequisite: Four semester hours of sociology or criminal justice studies coursework or permission of instructor.
+(Also listed as IFS 177.)
 Meets Religious and Philosophical Thought Intellectual Perspective requirement (RP).